TobiasPSP/doneland_sources/Tools/Internet/README.md

 > Some *ISPs* like the *Deutsche Telekom* (and affiliated *ISPs* who are using the same infrastructure) are notorious for causing *routing problems*: they point your requests to the origin of the website rather than the plenty of available local and fast *CDN mirror servers*.
 This affects websites that use certain *CDNs* only.
 Your choices are either to *change your ISP*, or to use a *VPN* like [NordVPN](https://refer-nordvpn.com/DdmJIprBMeZ) (the provided link adds a few free extra months for you (and me) - should you decide to sign up with them).

 ## Ingredients For Fast Internet Experience
 Most users focus just on their *Internet Service Provider* (*ISP*) for *fast Internet speed*.
 High monthly fees get you a supposingly fast *Internet connection*, i.e. *250MBit/s* or even *1GBit/s*.
-You might discover though that occasionally, your Internet speed is much slower, and **a few** (not all) websites and downloads (as well as video conferences) perform sluggishly.
+You might discover though that occasionally, your Internet speed is much slower, and **a few** (not all) websites and downloads (as well as other services such as video conferences) perform sluggishly.

 To understand why that is, you need to be aware that there are **two** crucial ingredients for fast Internet.
 Your *ISP Internet access* is just **one** of them: